ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## WebAssembly Version

-After ggez v0.5-rc.0 was published, Icefoxen have posted ["The State Of GGEZ 2019"](https://wiki.alopex.li/TheStateOfGGEZ2019), where among other things he wrote that a web port is unlikely to happen soon because
+After ggez v0.5-rc.0 was published, Icefoxen has posted ["The State Of GGEZ 2019"](https://wiki.alopex.li/TheStateOfGGEZ2019), where among other things he wrote that a web port is unlikely to happen soon because